FIWARE/tutorials.Edge-Computing/README.md

 3. FogFlow orchestrates processing flows at edges in no time.
 These processing flows may change the state of an actuator or publish some data back to FogFlow, it is all about what user wants to do.

 <hr class="processing"/>

 # Architecture

 The FogFlow framework operates on a geo-distributed, hierarchical, and heterogeneous ICT infrastructure that includes cloud nodes, edge nodes, and IoT devices.
+Now, Fogflow has become more dynamic because it supports NGSI-LD format, that means Fogflow is now NGSI-LD compliant.
 The following figure illustrates the system architecture of FogFlow and its major components across three logical layers.

 ![](https://fiware.github.io/tutorials.Edge-Computing/img/architecture.png)